When Instagram Is Depressing You Here's What You Should Do Instead

 I'm not big on resolutions, they stress me out and oftentimes they're based on this version of myself I think I should be, not who I really want to become.
 Still, I always get a bit reflective at the end of each year and while I tucked away the holiday décor in my tiny apartment, contemplating the coming year, it occurred to me that I wasn't feeling very hopeful about the coming months.
 After one particularly long chat with my therapist I found that more than anything else, when I'm anxious, I turn to my phone.
 But I'm not just twiddling around on there, I'm doing something very specific: I'm scrolling through Instagram.

-What was once an interesting peak into my friend's mostly boring lives had become a competition for who was eating the most authentic Italian that week or who was having the most intentional experience or who was standing in front of famous landmarks most often and let me tell you, it was absolutely never me.
+What was once an interesting peek into my friend's mostly boring lives had become a competition for who was eating the most authentic Italian that week or who was having the most intentional experience or who was standing in front of famous landmarks most often and let me tell you, it was absolutely never me.
 And that made me feel pretty bad about myself after a while.
 I mean, wtf was I doing?

 Scrolling through Instagram, that's what.